-While the current name for this style of embroidery is thread painting or needlepainting, it has been know by other names over time and culture….silk shading or soft shading (Western culture), long and short shading (East Asia), and shaded satin stitch (China where the stitches are not worked back into the previous rows.)
+While the current name for this style of embroidery is thread painting or needlepainting, it has been know by other names over time and cultures: silk shading or soft shading (Western culture), long and short shading (East Asia), and shaded satin stitch (China where the stitches are not worked back into the previous rows.)
 This particular stitching style will vary among the techniques as well as among the stitchers allowing for personal creativity.
-How you interpret the shading on a rose will vary from my interpretation and that is okay.
-However, if you are more comfortable with a pattern that has been fully charted showing all the stitch placements, then this may not be the technique for you.

 Needlepainting is done on a firm, medium weight woven fabric.
 Cottons and linens are excellent choices.
 If you find a particularly lovely piece of fabric but it is too light, you can use a piece of muslin or lightweight cotton fabric as a backing.
 Prepare your fabric by washing it in hot water to remove the sizing and shrink it, then use a steam iron to get any creases out before starting.
 Finish the edges either by machine or with masking tape.